 - End user: best practices and techniques for using Evergreen in day-to-day library operations.

-- General: programs on administration, training, making the decision to move to Evergreen, participating in the Evergreen community, and other topics related to using Evergreen and open source software in consortial and standalone environments.
+- General: programs on training, making the decision to move to Evergreen, participating in the Evergreen community, and other topics related to using Evergreen and open source software in consortia and standalone environments.

 Tips for Prospective Presenters

 - There is a suggested list of programs that may fit well with each user track, see the full list below.
 These suggestions are intended to give prospective presenters some inspiration in crafting their proposals.